jaaasl/KDE-plasma-customization/README.md

 └─ wallpaper/   # Wallpaper(s) used in screenshots / desktop
 ```

-# Requirements
+## Requirements

 This setup assumes:

-  -Debian Linux (or a Debian-based distro)
+  - Debian Linux (or a Debian-based distro)
-  -KDE Plasma desktop environment
+  - KDE Plasma desktop environment
-  -Wayland compositor (if you are using Waybar in a Wayland session)
+  - Wayland compositor (if you are using Waybar in a Wayland session)
-  -Packages:
+  - Packages:
-      -fastfetch
+      - fastfetch
-      -waybar
+      - waybar
-      -KDE Plasma (and usual utilities)
+      - KDE Plasma (and usual utilities)

 Install fastfetch and waybar (Debian / apt-based):